Teaching someone to drive can take time, but getting them behind the wheel at every opportunity can help.

 - Eyesight test – they’ll need to read a number plate that’s 20 metres away.

-- Driving skill – once you’ve given them instructions, try to assess their driving safety, including how they use the mirrors.
+- Driving skill – once you’ve given them instructions, try to assess their driving safety.
+Make note on how they use the mirrors.

 - Independent driving – allow 20 minutes for independent driving, with the learner taking directions from a sat nav.

-- Pull over, pull out – they have to pull over and then pull out again, using mirrors and indicating properly.
+- Pull over, pull out – they have to pull over and then pull out again, using mirrors and indicating.

-- Reversing – test at least one of the typical manoeuvres involving reversing, including bay parking, for example.
+- Reversing – test at least 1 of the manoeuvres involving reversing.
+For example, bay parking or parallel parking.